zohaibjawed940/shopify-ai-assistant/README.md

 1. **Code Editor**: Install and use your favorite editor (e.g., [Cursor](https://www.cursor.com/en/downloads), [VSCode](https://code.visualstudio.com/download)) for opening and editing project files.
 2. **Node.js**: v18.20 or higher.
 Download and install from [nodejs.org](https://nodejs.org/).
 3. **Shopify Partner Account**: Sign up at [shopify.com/partners](https://www.shopify.com/partners)
 4. **Shopify Development Store**: For testing and development.
 Follow [these nstructions](https://shopify.dev/docs/api/development-stores) to create one.
+Make sure to select the option to add products to your store.
 5. **Anthropic API Key**: Go to the [Anthropic Console](https://console.anthropic.com/), generate a key, and store it securely.
+This template app uses Anthropic, but if you want to use another LLM, you can, and you'll need to modify the code.

 ## Getting Started